Percolation and first-passage percolation on oriented graphs: The framework and one example

 For $x\in\Zd$, we denote by $C_+(x)$ the set of points that can be reached from $x$ by a path in the random graph $G$, \emph{i.e.} the points $y$ such that there exists a sequence $(x_0,\dots,x_n)$ with $x_0=x$, $x_n=y$ and $(x_i,x_{i+1})\in E$ for each $i\in\{0,\dots,n-1\}$.

 For $u\in\Rd \backslash \{0\}$, we define The field $(D_u(x))_{x\in\Zd}$ is stationary and ergodic.
 We set

 The quantity $D_u(x)$ measures the extension of the oriented open cluster issued from $x$ in direction $u$ and $p_c(u)$ is the critical parameter for the existence of an oriented open cluster that is unbounded in direction $u$.
+Note however that $D_u(x)=+\infty$ does not imply the existence of infinitely many points of $C_+(x)$ close to the half-line $\R_+ u$.